 What are the benefits of Endometrial Growth Enhancement?

-The potential benefits is the growth of the endometrium and thus an implantation and pregnancy
+The potential benefits are the growth of the endometrium and thus implantation and pregnancy

 How is the procedure performed?

 The patient's blood is drawn and plasma rich platelets are isolated, .5ml to 1 ml is infused in the uterine cavity on day 10 of the cycle that has inadequate endometrial growth.